Keiji Furuya: Biography

 Keiji Furuya was born on 1 November 1952, in Chiyoda, Tokyo.
 His uncle Tōru Furuya was a senior police officer and politician for the Liberal Democratic Party.
 As a child, Furuya lived for several years in the United States and attended school there.
 After returning to Japan, he attended Seikei High School and Seikei University, studying economics.
-He was a senior to future Prime Minister Shinzo Abe at Seikei.
+He was a year ahead of future Prime Minister Shinzo Abe at Seikei.
 Furuya graduated in 1976 and began working for the Taishō Marine and Fire Insurance Company.

 Furuya began working as secretary to Foreign Minister Shintaro Abe, the father of Shinzo Abe, in April 1984.
 In November, he became secretary to his uncle, Home Minister Tōru Furuya.
 When his uncle retired, Furuya was elected to the House of Representatives for the first time in 1990.

 Furuya was parliamentary vice minister of Justice under the Murayama Cabinet and senior vice minister of Economy, Trade and Industry under the First Koizumi Cabinet.
 He ran as an independent in the 2005 election due to opposition to Koizumi's postal reform, but rejoined the LDP the following year.

 He entered the Second Abe Cabinet as Chairman of the National Public Safety Commission in December 2012, serving until September 2014.
 He served as chairman of the LDP Election Strategy Committee from August 2016 to November 2017.